General Information

 The coat layer is about 5 mm thick.

-Figure 5 shows the bottom sector of the anchorage region.
+Figure 5 shows the additional cables in the RC block region.

-The additional cables are embedded in concrete.
-Non-coated cable regions near the concrete surface are noticeable.
+The additional cables are embedded in the RC block, and non-coated regions near the concrete surface are noticeable.